Andrerj/Andrerj/README.md

-- 👋 Hi, I’m @Andrerj, 31 years old, I got my degree in Web Systems at Centro Universitário Senac where, too, I worked on iOS apps at Apple Developer Academy(BEPiD).
+- 👋 Hi, I’m @Andrerj, 32 years old, I got my degree in Web Systems at Centro Universitário Senac where, too, I worked on iOS apps at Apple Developer Academy(BEPiD).
 Currently, I'm located at São Bernardo do Campo, São Paulo, Brazil.

 - 👀 I’m interested mainly in mobile and web development and opportunities for a position as mobile developer.

-- 🌱 I’m currently relearning iOS(Swift) by myself, enrolled in a front-end Bootcamp: Orange Tech + at DIO and using github as a place to store studies, challenges and projects.
+- 🌱 I’m currently relearning iOS(Swift) by myself and using github as a place to store studies, challenges and projects.

 - 📫 You can reach me through: andre_rodriguesj@hotmail.com